Genius Ways to use Dawn platinum powerwash in your home!

 I tried Dawn Powerwash Dish Spray inside the tub to remove rings and dirt from the kids.
 It took less time to clean the tub, and it was shiny afterward.
-It also helped with the bath crayons—at least the version I have.
+It also helped with the bath crayons—at least my version.

 What else can you use Dawn powerwash for?

-I am on a mission, and this list will continue to grow over time, and so will my pictures, videos, and such.
-So in total, 48 uses for Dawn powerwash dish spray.
+I am on a mission, and this list will continue to grow, and so will my pictures, videos, and such.
+So in total, 48 plus uses for Dawn powerwash dish spray.

-But just cause I haven’t gotten to use it in certain areas in my home.
-I wanted to give you an extensive list of where else can you can use Dawn powerwash.
+But just cause I haven’t gotten to use it in certain areas of my home.
+I wanted to give you an extensive list of where else you can use Dawn Powerwash.

 - Baseball caps

 - Baseball pants

 - Canvas backpacks

 - Remove sticker residue